 Australians are becoming more conscious of the social and environmental impacts of their purchases.
 There has been a major shift in their preference to buy from more ethical enterprises instead of multinational corporates.
 It is because customers are becoming more mindful of the unethical labor practices and environmental damage caused by high-end businesses.
 This growing awareness and demand for a more transparent give small retailers opportunities to attract consumers by ensuring fair practices and ethics in their operations.

-A PEO can suggest the right measures to the eCommerce business to help it stay compliant with local labor laws, environmental norms, and ethical practices.
+A PEO can suggest the right measures to the eCommerce business to help it stay compliant with Australian labor laws, environmental norms, and ethical practices.
 A PEO can also help the eCommerce business to comply with the legal and regulatory norms, ensuring that the business does not violate any local regulations while running their platform.

 How PEOs Can Help Small Businesses